What Is Alcohol Poisoning?

 - Trouble staying awake

 - Slow breathing (fewer than eight breaths per minute)

 - Long pauses between breaths (10 seconds or more)

 - Very slow heartbeat

 - Low body temperature

-In more extreme cases, alcohol poisoning can be life-threatening.
-It can cause trouble, like:
+In severe cases, alcohol poisoning can cause problems such as:

 - 12 ounces of beer (5% alcohol)

 - 1.5 ounces (shot) of 80-proof liquor (gin, rum, whiskey, etc.), which is 40% alcohol

 - 1.5 ounces (jigger) of brandy or cognac (40% alcohol)